Engee documentation

 Description

-Conceptually, FIR thinning (as shown in the schematic) consists of an anti-aliasing FIR filter followed by downsampling.
+Conceptually, the FIR decimator (as shown in the diagram) consists of a smoothing FIR filter, followed by a decrease in the sampling rate.

-The FIR filter filters the data in each channel of the input signal with a direct-form FIR filter.
-The following downsampling reduces the samples of each channel of filtered data by taking each -th sample and discarding samples that follow it, where is the value of the thinning factor, which is set in the Decimation factor parameter.
-The resulting discrete-time signal has a sampling frequency that is times smaller than the original one.
+The FIR filter filters the data in each channel of the input signal using a direct-form FIR filter.
+The subsequent lowering of the sampling rate reduces the samples of each channel of filtered data, taking each -Counting down and discarding the counts following it, where — this is the value of the thinning coefficient, which is set in the parameter Decimation factor.
+The resulting discrete-time signal has a sampling frequency in times less than the original one.

 fir decimation 1 en

-The Inport FIR Decimation block differs from the Dialog FIR Decimation block only by the fact that the FIR filter coefficients are set through the input port.
-For more detailed information about the block operation and implemented algorithms see Details and Algorithms.
+Block Inport FIR Decimation differs from the block Dialog FIR Decimation only by the fact that the FIR filter coefficients are set via the input port.
+For more information about the operation of the block and the implemented algorithms, see the sections Optional and Algorithms.

 Ports